Vagg-davios/ph-api/README.md

 # Pornstar Feed API

-A Laravel-based RESTful API that processes and serves data from a daily-updated JSON feed of pornstars.
-Built for a technical assessment, this application demonstrates backend architecture, data handling, Docker deployment, and test coverage.
+A Laravel-based REST API that processes and serves data from a daily-updated JSON feed.
 I hope I didn't forget anything.

 ## 🚀 Features